PhysicsRemotelab/documentation/index.md

 ## MySQL database

 Remote Lab holds data in MySQL database.
-To connect, it is necessary to configure MySQL port, username and password.
+To connect, it is necessary to install and configure MySQL port, username and password.
 Following links can be used as a guide to configure MySQL database
 - [Getting Started with MySQL](https://dev.mysql.com/doc/mysql-getting-started/en/)